gsoft-inc/wl-squide/docs/getting-started/deploy.md

 # Deploy

-The deployment of a federated application could vary based on many factors, including the choice of the hosting provider.
-Therefore, we don't recommend any specific deployment setup.
+The deployment process for a federated application can vary depending on various factors, including the chosen hosting provider.
+Therefore, we do not recommend any specific deployment setup.

-Still, there are a few things that must be configured independently of your deployment choices.
+However, there are a few essential configurations that need to be made regardless of your deployment choices.

 ## Default redirect

-To support direct page hits, add the following redirect to the host application hosting provider:
+To enable support for direct page hits, you need to add the following redirect rule to your host application's hosting provider:

 ```
 /* /index.html 200